jax-ml/jax/docs/new_docs/101/pytrees.md

 example, when deciding whether two pytrees have the same structure), so it must support meaningful equality and hashing.

-Once registered, your type works with everything pytrees work with — including transformations.
+Once registered, your type works with everything pytrees work with, including transformations.
 Here's `jax.grad` differentiating with respect to a `RegisteredSpecial` input, returning a matching `RegisteredSpecial` of
 gradients: